vigneshavm/Interview-questions/mongoDB.md

 ---

-## 9. How do you update multiple documents in MongoDB?
+## Update multiple documents in MongoDB?
 **Answer:** Use the `updateMany()` method.

 ```js